-Although air conditioners are largely valued for the constant cooling they provide on the hottest days of the year, their ability to regulate indoor humidity is just as impressive.
-If you’re struggling with heavy, oppressive air in your Sacramento, CA home, you may need to try your AC unit’s dry mode setting.
+Even though we value air conditioners for their cooling power, their ability to regulate indoor humidity is just as impressive.
+If you’re struggling with humid air in your home, you may need to try your AC unit‘s dry mode setting.
 This function extracts excess humidity from the indoor air, but it doesn’t lower indoor temperatures.

 What Air Conditioners Do While in Dry Mode